gnoverse/gnome-content/tutorials/write-a-dao-smart-contract-part-1/index.md

 ### Proposal View

 Rendering this view requires a render path to be specified when visiting your realm in the [gno.land] website.

-For example if your DAO realm is deployed under the `gno.land/r/gnome/examples/mydao` path, calling `https://gno.land/r/gnome/examples/mydao:1` would render the view for the proposal with ID 1.
+For example if your DAO realm is deployed under `gno.land/r/jeronimoalbi/examples/mydao` path, calling `https://gno.land/r/jeronimoalbi/examples/mydao:1` would render the view for the proposal with ID 1.

 > Notice that the render path is written after the colon ":" and for this tutorial it is expected to
 > be a number which is used to find a proposal by ID.